rockiger/akiee/backlog.md

 ## DONE As a personal kanban user I want to see an overview of all my task, that I
 better visualize my work

+## DONE As a experienced kanban user I want to have a Kanbanboard, that I can visualize my work.

+## DONE As a user I want to know the project node of a task, that I know to which project this task belongs.